 - Refusing to participate in gossip, looking out for that little clench of excitement when gossipy news is dangled before you.
 Let go of the continual ‘like / dislike / mmm really like that / ooh that’s no good / would love to see that show / oh dear what a fool…’ reportage that the mind bounces back from typical city drift.
 See how pornographic news-violence has power over your attention — and in seeing this, take the power back.
 Allow the urge to rubber-neck disaster slip through your system.
 Return again to the body.

 - Likewise, when someone crosses you, when someone accuses you of something you can’t possibly be guilty of, when someone attacks you for no reason — are you man enough or woman enough to let it pass through you?
 To come back at them with cheer?
 To meet hatred with friendliness?
+Such nobility wilts Little Me, which must always be right, always justified, always victorious.

 - Melting thoughtlessly into the strangeness and actuality of ordinary phenomena.
 The entire universe exists in the space between ordinary things, vast and strange.
 To see it is thoughtless awe, to travel across it, adventure, to express it well, art.

-Unless you are in contact with the delighted love-feeling that the opposite sex naturally bubbles up (regardless of whether you are in a relationship or not), or able to feel and let slip away sexual frustration or its money-business-victory substitutes, you’ll be a slave to murderous sex thoughts and prey to porn, both subtle and obvious.
+Unless you are in contact with the delighted love-feeling that contact with the opposite sex naturally bubbles up (regardless of whether you are in a relationship or not), or able to feel and let slip away sexual frustration or its money-business-victory substitutes, you’ll be a slave to murderous sex thoughts and to porn, both subtle and obvious.
 The anxieties and agonies of the restless sexmind lead to a catastrophic lack of discrimination — unable to tell the gentlemen from the beast, prey to the restless, the cold or the violent — and to an equally catastrophic lack of presence — unable to talk to that nice girl in the sandwich shop, unable to be simple and affectionate, unable to make ten thousand years of godlove.

 Sexual frustration is the driving force of the world, particularly the male world, which was created, in large part, to subjugate woman and reduce her to the status of sexual vassal.
 That woman now also fights to reach the top of the degrading and sordid male system, that she has successfully claimed the right to be just as sexually frustrated as successful man, just as acquisitive and cold-hearted, doesn’t make it any less inhuman, it just degrades her too.